berkeley-scf/berkeley-scf.github.io/servers/savio.md

 ### Submitting Jobs

-When submitting jobs to the condo nodes, specify the `co_stat` account and either the `savio2` or `savio2_gpu` partition.
-Note that the `savio2` partition is scheduled on a per-node basis, while the `savio2_gpu` partition is scheduled based on units of {1 GPU + 2 CPUs}.
+When submitting jobs to the condo nodes, specify the `co_stat` account and the `savio2` partition.
+Note that the

-Examples:
+`savio2` partition is scheduled on a per-node basis.

+Example:

 - `sbatch -A co_stat -p savio2 my-job.sh`
-- `sbatch -A co_stat -p savio2_gpu -o log.txt --gres=gpu:1 --cpus-per-task 2 my-gpu-job.sh`

 ### Bursting